top of page

 • Jan 4

-• 6 min read
+• 5 min read

 From Automatic Reaction to Conscious Response

-Mindfulness introduces a pause.
-Viktor Frankl described this as the space between stimulus and response, where choice becomes possible.
-For example, a client may notice anxiety building in their chest before they withdraw from a conversation.
-With awareness, they can stay present a little longer, name what is happening, feel their feet on the ground, and decide how to engage.
-They might recognize the urge to leave as a protective pattern shaped in childhood and gently experiment with staying, even while discomfort is present.
-The movement from reacting to responding is often subtle, but it can shift everything.
+With awareness, they can stay present a little longer, name what is happening, feel their feet on the ground, and make a more considered choice about how to respond.
+They might even recognise the urge to leave as a protective pattern shaped long ago, and gently experiment with staying, even while discomfort is present.

 Mindfulness and the Nervous System